-The Brexit Committee is Chaired by Councillor Anthony Feely for the 2021-2022 year.
+The Brexit Committee is Chaired by Councillor Eamon Keenan for the 2022-2023 year.

 The Brexit Committee will be responsible for monitoring and reviewing potential impacts for the Council and the district as a result of the UK’s leaving the European Union.